Justin-Shan12345/Hopital-Tetanus-Vaccine-Dashboard---SQL-Tableau/README.md

 ## Tools Used and Dashboard Preview
 - **PostgreSQL**: Used for all data cleaning, transformation and analysis.
 - **Tableau**: Dashboard creation and data visualization.
-- Below are screenshots taken from the Medicare Dashboard, which is created using Tableau:
+- Below are screenshots taken from the Tetanus Vaccine Dashboard, which is created using Tableau:
 ![Dashboard 1 (1)](https://github.com/user-attachments/assets/27ef9c71-fd88-43dc-a8ba-6f3cd9069ca1)

 ## Data Cleaning and Preparation